cakeio-unreal/cakeio-unreal.github.io/docs/core-api/paths.md

     In the example above, the target CakePath object's path will be `x/game/data/assets/models`.

 ### Path Equality
-Path equality in CakeIO is simple: two CakePath objects are equal if they refer to the same location on the filesystem.
+Path equality in Cake IO is simple: two CakePath objects are equal if they refer to the same location on the filesystem.
 === "C++"
     FCakePath uses `operator==` and `operator!=` for equality comparisons.